Gromov-Witten/Pairs correspondence for the quintic 3-fold: Bi-relative residue theories

 with $\beta_{A_0} \in H_2(A_0,\mathbb{Z})$, $\beta_{B_0}\in H_2(B_0,\mathbb{Z})$, and $d_1+d_2=d$.
 The sum is also over a basis $\eta$ of $H^*_{\com^*}(\mathbf{P}_C\setminus \mathbf{P}_C\cap \mathfrak{S}_\infty,\mathbb{Q})$ supported on $\mathbf{P}_C\cap \mathfrak{S}_0$.

-The above degeneration formula is straightforward consequence of the standard degeneration formula for stable pairs residue theories and the definition of the bi-relative integrals.
-We leave the details to the reader.
+The above degeneration formula is straightforward consequence of the standard degeneration formula for stable pairs residue theories and the definition of the bi-relative integrals.{\footnote{Since the curves of the residue theory with positive $S$-degree lie in $S_0$ before degeneration, the limits lie in $A_0$ and $B_0$ after degeneration.}} We leave the details to the reader.

 The degeneration formula for Gromov-Witten theory takes a parallel form,

 with the same summation conventions.
 The correspondence

 is defined via the conventions of Sections \ref{pwwf} for relative geometries.
 The relative diagonals and log tangent bundle are used.